klaytn/klaytn-docs/docs/node/service-chain/getting-started/4nodes-setup-guide.md

 ## Step 1: Create genesis.json and nodekeys <a id="step-1-create-genesis-json-and-a-key"></a>

 We will use homi utility to generate the needful files.
-Homi is a utility that automatically generates scripts, configuration files, and private keys necessary to configure the Klaytn blockchain.
+`homi` is a utility that automatically generates scripts, configuration files, and private keys necessary to configure the Klaytn blockchain.
 You can execute homi from any Linux/Mac PC.

 First, extract the homi archive you downloaded.